-- Foundation is provided to prevent the lateral movement of the structure and increase structural stability.
+- A foundation is provided to prevent the lateral movement of the structure and increase structural stability.

 Requirement of Good Foundation for the Structure

-The following are the essential requirements of the good Foundation
+The following are the essential requirements of a good foundation

 The structural stability of the foundation of the building is a very essential requirement for the construction of a good Foundation.
-The foundation should be stable and save to resist any settlement.
+The foundation should be stable and safe to resist any settlement.

-The foundation which should be rigid to take the superimposed load which may unevenly be distributed.
+The foundation should be rigid to take the superimposed load which may unevenly be distributed.